biomejs/biome/website/src/content/docs/linter/rules/no-banned-types.md

 To represent an empty object, you should use `{ [k: string]: never }` or `Record<string, never>`.

-To avoid any confusion, the rule forbids the use of the type `{}`,e except in two situation.
+To avoid any confusion, the rule forbids the use of the type `{}`, except in two situations:

-In type constraints to restrict a generic type to non-nullable types:
+1. In type constraints to restrict a generic type to non-nullable types:

 ```ts
 function f<T extends {}>(x: T) {